Many of us are full of good intentions.

 Intentions to improve ourselves, our lives, our health, our relationships, our careers, our impact on the world.
 Intentions to start changing habits.

-Lots of us are making New Year’s Resolutions to start doing some things and stop doing others.
+Some make New Year’s Resolutions to start doing some things and stop doing others.

-Ever stuck with it?
+Ever stuck with your resolutions?

 Has it ever become a new and improved way of life for ever and ever *ahem*?

 I have to admit to many failed attempts myself at losing weight, getting fit, keeping a journal, de-stressing, giving up all manner of vices and all that shizzle.